marutsuki/OOP-Design-Patterns/README.md

 [Getting Started](#getting-started)

 ## Introduction
-When I decided to write my first Java app, I had no experience nor foundation in the fundamentals of object-oriented programming.
+When I wrote my first Java application in 2018, I had no experience nor was I aware of the fundamentals of object-oriented programming/design.

-Unaware of visibility modifiers, all my variables were of default visibility and accessed directly (I honestly do not hold too much against direct access nor am I hardcore "Okay, ALL THESE PROPERTIES MUST BE PRIVATE AND ACCESSED ONLY THROUGH GETTERS AND SETTERS", I like JavaScript (roast me now) and I don't mind not sticking to the Java standard norm of information hiding, I am just trying to express my incompetence).
-Anyways, I had very jumbled and extremely redundant code and the worst part was when
-I found out that I had been using the wrong logic in my duplicated code.
-Yep, there goes like 1 hour of my time, fixing everything.
+The code was written with the narrow mindset of "getting it done for now".
+You can imagine, it wasn't very pretty, classes intertwined with each other as if they were glued with epoxy and forming a dependency graph like a Tangela from Pokemon.

+My approach was fundamentally flawed and sometimes you're lucky and you get away with bad code - you don't "pay" for it.

+However, I actually received the brunt of my code smells.
+Looking through my codebase, trying to fix a bug, I discovered incorrect logic in my duplicated code.
+However, this wasn't the "forgot to implement hashCode()" type of bug - it was a bug that influenced the interaction between various components of the system.

+With no other workaround in mind, I crunched out the bug fixing grind and by the time the issue was fixed, it's about time for me to have dinner.
+Yep, there goes like 1.5 hours of my time, fixing something I wrote up in maybe 1.5 hours.
+Should've just started from scratch to be honest.

-Had I actually known the rules for writing maintainable code, that 1 hour could've easily been reduced to like only 10 minutes.
+Had I actually known some techniques for writing maintainable code, those 1.5 hours could've easily been reduced to at most 10 minutes.

-Fast forward a year or so and I am taking an object-oriented design subject at university, intrigued by the idea of patterns, I did the biggest nerd move and spent my spare time reading up design patterns, specifically GoF.
-Ever since, I have actually seen improvement in the speed taken to write and refactor code, and as much as I hate to admit it, object-oriented design has become my favourite topic in all my studies.
+Fast forward a year or so and I am taking an object-oriented design subject at university in 2020, intrigued by the idea of design patterns, I went nerd mode and spent my spare time during the next few months reading up design patterns and OOP techniques.

+Ever since, I have actually seen improvement in the speed taken to write and refactor code, and as much as I hate to admit it, object-oriented design has become my favourite topic in my studies.

-That being said, I feel like I haven't had the opportunity to exercise all these design patterns.
-So why not just do it on your very own?
-Yep, so that's my motivation for this project.
+That being said, I feel like I haven't had the opportunity to exercise all these design patterns to a fulfilling extent.
+So I thought to myself, let's write up sample code for every famously known design pattern and combine these all into a single Java project.

+At the same time I am benefitting from this project by spending time practicing my object oriented programming techniques, I hope that there will be some individuals who may benefit from this project as well, whether as a reference for their own work or overcoming a hurdle.

-Okay, I am not a hardcore Java enthusiast, just putting it out there in case you're one of those anti-Javas, it just happens that this is my most knowledgable programming language due to university and industry.
+Finally, I am not a hardcore Java enthusiast, it just happens that this is my most knowledgable programming language.
+Admittingly though, Java has seen great improvement over the years (this project using Java 18).
+Many excuses for not using or avoiding Java such as too much boilerplate has been given their own abstractions and workarounds. (eg. Lombok, Java 15 Records).

-And to those that disagree with OOP.
-I'm not against you, some of your arguments I totally can get.
-However, OOP is probably here to stay and object-oriented design is the best way we cope with it.
+And to those that disagree with OOP - OOP isn't a solution to every problem, there are some scenarios where a different paradigm may be better suited to the task.
+However, OOP is good at a particular set of problems and is probably here to stay despite it's so-called "drawbacks".

 ## What is a Design Pattern?